masatomo-ito2/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-4.md

 ---
 name: chapter-4-review-questions
-# 📝 Chapter 4 Review
+# 統 Chapter 4 Review

 * What option is added to the `vault secrets enable` command to enable multiple instances?
 * What is the difference between the two versions of the KV secrets engine?